leoneves/project_u_back/README.md

   - search addresses as a helper while subscribes contacts
   - delete his account

+* To run this project correctly you need to load two environment variables:
+  * GOOGLE_API_KEY = your google api key
+  * JWT_SECRET_KEY = a key to create jwt tokens

 ### How to run in development

 First, up the dependencies services: